grantj-re3/90PercentOfPoliticians/VoiceToParliamentReferendum/02-ThereAreNoDetails.md

 - The details will almost certainly change over the years and decades whereas the high level principles in the constitution will remain constant (unless they are changed with another referendum).

+A short video about *Why will the detail only be worked out after the referendum?* can be found at reference 8.

 ### You wouldn’t buy a house without inspecting it or a car without test driving it